bertilmuth/requirementsascode/README.md

 # getting started
 * At least Java 8 is required, download and install it if necessary.
-* To use the framework, download the [requirementsascodecore jar](https://github.com/bertilmuth/requirementsascode/releases/download/v0.5.0/requirementsascodecore-0.5.0.jar) and save it in a local folder.
+* To use the library, download the [requirementsascodecore jar](https://github.com/bertilmuth/requirementsascode/releases/download/v0.5.0/requirementsascodecore-0.5.0.jar) and save it in a local folder.
 * If you want to try out the Hello World examples, download the [helloworld jar](https://github.com/bertilmuth/requirementsascode/releases/download/v0.5.0/helloworld-0.5.0.jar) and save it in the same folder.
 * To run the first Hello World example, switch to the folder in a console and enter: